 I am trying to create a tv series based on Idaho Jack and have the series bible made but am struggling with writing a script.
 I have included the log line and summary for thoughts and ideas and am willing to share the bible with those that have ideas.
 Novel in the process of querying and editing.

 The show is an hour-long, Indigenous character driven, comedy adventure where a Native American rescues the bones and artifacts of Indigenous peoples from museums to repatriate them.
 Think Indiana Jones flipped on its head.
-This Modern Tale in shown interwoven with an historical drama about a young Native woman’s struggle to survive the horrors of colonial Europe with an Ethiopian love interest.
+This Modern Tale in shown interwoven with an historical drama about a young two spirit Native woman’s struggle to survive the horrors of colonial Europe with an Ethiopian love interest.

 The pilot episode sets the tone of the first season with Idaho Jack breaking into a museum in Paris to rescue the bones of the Native American Red Hawk.
 Using James Bondesque gadgets he has to sneak through the city at night, break into the museum, before making it to the docks and escaping before the police detective The Belgian can stop him.

 The first season will consist of Idaho Jack and his team working to rescue the bones or artifacts taken during colonialism and held by museums, auction houses, and private collectors to return them to the original owners.
 Flashback scenes reveal the story of Idaho’s ancestor and her journey of being taken from her family and sold to a human zoo to travel Europe while falling in love with an Ethiopian woman she travels with.
 The flashbacks will feature prominently giving a chance to explore the history of colonialism through the period piece and each part will center the items Idaho is attempting to find.
 The overarching search of Idaho for his ancestor’s bones and the constant threat of capture by The Belgian will underpin the show.